vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 No. **ETH will be used for gas fees**.
 It is expected that MATIC will be used for staking and governance in Polygon zkEVM in the future.

-It is important to note that we also plan to implement Account Abstraction via ERC-4337 once this is implemented in Ethereum.
-This will allow to pay fees with any token transparently from the user perspective.
+It is also important to note that Polygon **zkEVM supports Account Abstraction via ERC-4337**, which will allow to pay fees with any token transparently from a user's perspective.

 ### What types of dApps can be deployed on Polygon zkEVM?